jlong5795/jlong5795/README.md

 ## I'm a soon to be Husband, Dog Father, Full Stack Web Developer, and Mentor!

-- 🔭 I have the privilege of leading an amazing dev team!
+- 🔭 I have the immense priviledge of working in spaces that positively impact people!
 - 📋 I work daily to affect meaningful change in people's lives
 - 🌱 I’m exploring what new technology I want to learn
-- 👯
-- 🥅 2021 Goals: Start blogging to help support the growth of other new developers
+- 🥅 2022 Goals: Start blogging to help support the growth of other new developers, complete at least 1 personal project (probably my blog site)
 - ⚡ Fun fact: I am an avid gamer (card, board, and video varieties)

 ### Connect with me: